x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/customize-the-outlook-web-app-sign-in-language-selection-and-error-pages-exchange-2013-help.md

    - olk\_exchange\_text\_stacked\_white\_small.png is used in tnarrow.

 3. Search for the default color value \#0072c6 and replace it with the HTML RGB value for the color you want to use.
-You can find HTML RGB values here: [Color Table](https://go.microsoft.com/fwlink/p/?linkid=280679).

 4. Save and close the file.